NbAiLab/notram/guides/corpus_v2_summary.md

 # Corpus v2
-This page tracks summarizes the Norwegian Collossal Corpus v2.
+This page summarizes the Norwegian Collossal Corpus v2.
 All sizes in GB.
 1GB of uncompressed text is roughly 160M words.
+Not all numbers are ready yet.

 ## Norwegian
 | General Sources  |   Gb | Web Harvested  |   Gb | Social Media  |   Gb | Administrative sources  |   Gb |